Mesothelioma and Fertility in Men

 Mesothelioma and its treatments can cause complications, including infertility, in men and women.
 In men, chemotherapy or radiation treatment may damage sperm production.
 Patients can take steps before treatment to preserve fertility.

-What is Infertility?
+What Is Infertility?

 Fertility is the ability to produce offspring.
-For men to produce children, the testicles must produce viable sperm cells.
+For men to have children, the testicles must produce viable sperm cells.
 Specific cells within the testicles make sperm, but this can’t happen without certain hormones produced by the pituitary gland in the brain.
-A man will be infertile if his testicles do not produce sperm, or if they produce sperm that function improperly; additionally, if the pathways that release sperm are partially or fully blocked, this can have a negative impact on a man’s fertility.
-Damage to the pituitary gland can also cause infertility.

-How Having Cancer Can Affect Fertility
+How Having Mesothelioma or Any Cancer Can Affect Fertility

 Cancer itself does not impact fertility in most men.
 Only cancers that directly affect the testicles or pituitary gland have specific impacts on fertility.
 For example, testicular cancer can obviously impact fertility and reduce sperm production.[1]